 - Clicking No to open an optional feedback window, asking for more information about why the article didn't help.
 If the end user clicks this button, the ticket will be handled as usual.

-To enable Article Recommendations in web forms
+more suggestions.
+To enable autoreply with articles in web forms

-- In Admin Center, click the Channels icon (
+In Admin Center, click

 - Click the Web form tab.